YoussofKhawaja/LuckyMining/README.md

 - have pool address, you can get one from [https://www.flexpool.io/](FlexPool)

 - have Discord OAuth2 If you want to use my Login stuff

+- Have rich presence for discord
 ```
+For Rich presence:
+CLIENT ID

+For Discord OAuth2:
 CLIENT ID
 CLIENT SECRET
 ```